MolarVerse/PQ/docs/sphinx/src/userGuide/inputFile.rst

     momentum_file = {file} -> "default.mom"

-The :code:`momentum_file` keyword sets the name for output file containing the total linear momentum of the system, the individual box momenta in each direction as well as the corresponding angular momenta.
+The ``momentum_file`` keyword sets the name for the :ref:`momentumFile`, which stores information about the total linear and total angular momentum throughout the MD simulation.

 .. centered:: *default value* = "default.mom"

-Virial_File
+.. _virialfilekey:

+Virial File
 ===========

 .. admonition:: Key